 The CLSD fund directly supports students on the Berkeley campus.
-Gifts to the fund provide the Chicanx Latinx office flexibility to advance our mission and priorities, particularly the programs outlined below.
+Gifts to the fund provide the Chicanx Latinx center flexibility to advance our mission and priorities, particularly the programs outlined below.
 Your gift to the general fund will be directed to the area of greatest need.

 Rey was a long-time resident of Castro Valley who was born and raised in Montebello, CA. He attended UC Berkeley and Cal State East Bay and shared his love of mathematics with the students he tutored in the community, free of charge, for over a decade.
 He volunteered in the community in a myriad of ways, most notably with Castro Valley Girls’ Softball League where he was a regular coach, umpire and board member for over 20 years.
-He died in 2015.
-The Reynaldo Santiago Sanchez Emergency Fund was established in 2015 by his widow, children, other family members and friends as an educational fund for low income students in memory of Reynaldo Santiago Sanchez.The César E. Chávez Community Service scholarships
+He died in 2015 and in memory of Reynaldo Santiago Sanchez his widow, children, and other family members and friends established the emergency fund.
+The fund has been set up to help low-income students facing financial crises.The César E. Chávez and Dolores Huerta Community Service Scholarships Fund

 Scholarships were conceptualized to honor Cesar E. Chavez and Dolores Huerta who dedicated their lives to labor and environmental issues and become national leaders.
 This scholarship was created to recognize and honor Chicanx Latinx student leaders who are actively engaged in campus leadership and community service.
 The scholarship highlights the balancing act between schoolwork and leadership positions on and off-campus; it also provides an opportunity to give back to their communities from a social justice perspective.
 Every donation contributes to providing student stipends.Magdalena Mora Legacy Fund